Usage Surface

 Inspect and edit an agent configuration

-1. Go to `Agents`, open the target agent, then move across the Overview / Files / Tools / Skills / Channels / Cron tabs.
+1. Go to `Agents`, open the target agent, then move across the configuration tabs and the scorecard / governance views.

 2. Use file editing for AGENTS.md-like content and form-based edits for supported model and skill settings.